 Tuition, Fees, & Scholarships

 Auburn University tuition and fees may vary slightly from year to year.
-Please refer to this PDF for the latest estimates.
-For those students seeking Financial Aid please visit the Auburn financial aid Web site.
+Please view Admissions: Tuition for the most up-to-date tuition costs.
+For those students seeking Financial Aid please view Student Financial Services.

-All undergraduate students enrolled in the pre-business curriculum as well as those who have declared a major within the College of Business will be charged the professional fee.
+All undergraduate students enrolled in the pre-business curriculum, as well as those who have declared a major within the Harbert College, will be charged the professional fee.
 Students seeking a business minor will not be charged this professional fee.
 Rates are as follows: